larskotthoff/kukulkan/README.md

 ### Development

-To set up the development environment, install the depencies by running `pip install -r requirements.txt` (or whatever is suitable for you) in the `server/` directory and `npm i` in the `client/` directory.
+To set up the development environment, install the dependencies by running `pip install -r requirements.txt` (or whatever is suitable for you) in the `server/` directory and `npm i` in the `client/` directory.